glen millar australia

 Round Tripping?

-Shows you how to use PowerPoint's html outputs to get rid of some corrupted parts of a presentation.
+Logic: shows you how to use PowerPoint's html outputs to get rid of some corrupted parts of a presentation

 This was something I discovered a while ago.
 I did find, however, that a couple of other people were using it already.